josh-hills/Movie-Database/README.md

             - followed People (with links to their page)
             - reviews made (with links to the review)
         - When on the profile page, if your account is declared as a contributor account, a link will appear to reach the contributor page
-        - Currently notifications are in the console for when a new movie is created and a person the current profile follows has contributed to that movie.
+        - Notifications when a user you follow creates a review will be displayed in your profile.

     3. Signin/up Page
         - this page will prompt to login or sign up if you are not already logged in